-I have seen several different easy to make methods on the net for Pierogi- Inspired menu items, such as; Pierogi Lasagna, Pierogi stuffed shells, and yes even Pierogi Lasagna Rolls.
-I can’t take credit for developing this lovely idea for Pierogi Lasagna Rolls, Y’all know that us bloggers almost always start thinking something is a new idea, yet it has really been done several times before us and that’s ok by me, I just enjoy making things to share with my lovely readers.
+I have noticed several different easy to make methods on the net for Pierogi- Inspired menu items, such as; Pierogi Lasagna, Pierogi stuffed shells, and yes even Pierogi Lasagna Rolls.
+I can’t take credit for developing this lovely idea for Pierogi Lasagna Rolls, and Y’all know that us bloggers almost always start thinking something is a new idea.
+Yet, it has been done several times before us, and that’s ok by me, I enjoy making things to share with my lovely readers.

-Pierogies are extremely popular in Polish, Slovak, Ukrainian, Russian and a few other Eastern European cuisines where they are often called different names by the locals.
+Pierogies are extremely popular in Polish, Slovak, Ukrainian, Russian, and a few other Eastern European cuisines where they are often called different names by the locals.
 Did you know that Pierogies are considered National dishes in Poland, Ukraine, Slovakia, and even Canada?
-Now that’s some serious Pierogi love, don’t you think?
+Now that’s some severe Pierogi love.

 Want an easy meal for a later date?
-Make a large batch of Pierogi Lasagna Rolls without the sauce and freeze to make really quick dinners on busy work days, they actually freeze really well.
-I just roll them and place the rolls on a non-stick baking sheet, then pop the metal baking sheet in the freezer covered with plastic wrap for about 25 minutes to set them.
+Make a large batch of Pierogi Lasagna Rolls without the sauce and freeze to make quick dinners on busy workdays, they freeze well.
+I roll them and place the rolls on a non-stick baking sheet, then pop the metal baking sheet in the freezer covered with plastic wrap for about 25 minutes to set them.
 Then place the desired amount of Pierogi Rolls in a heavy-duty freezer bag.
 They will stay well for up to 3 months.

-- 2 pounds potatoes peeled and cut into quarters
+- Two pounds potatoes peeled and cut into quarters

-- 1 cup of half and half cream
+- One cup of half and half cream

 - Kosher salt to own taste